Last updated: November 7, 2021

-The historic Six Foot Track is a challenging but exciting multi-day hike, starting at the Explorers Tree in Katoomba all the way to the Jenolan Caves, crossing the Megalong Valley and the Coxs River in the Blue Mountains.
+The historic Six Foot Track is a challenging but exciting multi-day hike, starting at the former Explorers Tree in Katoomba all the way to the Jenolan Caves, crossing the Megalong Valley and the Coxs River in the Blue Mountains.

 |Six Foot Track|